 Consider also shopping for clothing items outside the markets.
 Many cities in Morocco have new shopping hubs with boutiques selling products inspired by traditional patterns and styles but with a modern touch.
 These are probably the best options if you are after the colours and design esthetics of Morocco that would also transition when you change the settings back home.

-Best place to buy clothing: You can find the best clothing items just about anywhere in Morocco.
+Places to buy clothing: You can find the best clothing items just about anywhere in Morocco.
 The only thing which that they will vary in style and design.
+If you are after a modern design look in shops in Cassablanca.

 Price: It also varies with the region, but pure kaftans can cost between 50 and 100 dh and less if you find a bargain.
 Shirts can go for 1000 dh, while fancy takshita dresses can cost between 1500 to 15000 dh.